paymill/paymill-example-ios-parse-honeystore/README.md

 });
 ```

+#### Listing the products

-In your database we have 4 hardcoded products, to show them in our store we make a request to PARSE.
+In our database we have 4 products.
+To show them in our store we make a request to Parse.
 When the user logs in, we make following call in *PMLStoreController*.
-By this code we pull all Products from database and save them as PMLProduct in memory

 ```objective-c
 - (void)getProductsWithComplte:(ControllerCompleteBlock)complete{